AntoineLegare/rendering3d/README.md

 # 3D rendering of microscopy data

+Simple Python code to render 3D microscopy data.

 All functions are based on the `Mayavi` package and located in `main.py`.

-For an example use case, see `script.py`.
+For an example use case, see `script_demo.py`.

 # Installation